 - SLN will provide leaders with an opportunity to experience how to create and facilitate the kind of rich authentic learning for adults that drive continuous school improvement and student success

 - SLN will develop the leadership skills of participants so that they can analyze the needs of their school, develop a research-based action plan to address these needs, and take effective action to improve student outcomes

 - SLN will create a community of supportive colleagues who share the belief that all students can be successful, that systematic analysis and action planning leads to results, and that reflection on leadership improves leadership practice

 SLN has many cohorts located across New York City.
-Enrollment in an SLN cohort is less than $2,500 per year for 40 hours of professional development.
+Enrollment in an SLN cohort is $2,500 per year for 40 hours of professional development.
 Learning materials and dinner are included with each session.
 Membership is renewable each year as long as the participant serves as a principal.
 Membership in SLN runs September to June of each academic year.